top of page

 I am a PhD candidate in Social and Personality Psychology and Cognitive Science at Cornell University, where I work with Vivian ZayasCindy Hazan, and Tom Gilovich.
 I also serve as a Graduate Resident Fellow at Carl Becker House, one of Cornell's residential colleges.

 In a separate line of work, I explore topics in metascience and methodology.
-This work investigates how the presentation of research findings shapes perceptions of those findings, and how to identify situational features that are most "psychologically active" for a given person.
+This research investigates how the presentation of research findings shapes perceptions of those findings, and how to identify situational features that are most "psychologically active" for a given person.

 bottom of page